Natural Thyroid Recovery: Hypothyroidism, Hashimoto’s & Weight Loss

 You cannot supplement your way out of a high-stress lifestyle.
 Your thyroid is sensitive to cortisol (stress hormone).

 • Filter Your Water: Fluoride and chlorine are halogens that compete with iodine in the thyroid gland.
 A high-quality water filter is a simple but powerful switch.
+I use and recommend Waters Co. filtration systems.
+Click here for best price.

 • Prioritise Sleep: This is your body’s primary repair window.